Ian Warman - Chair of Trustees

 Lorna Savage - Chief Executive Officer

-Lorna Savage has worked at Fulford School for 23 years.
+Lorna Savage worked at Fulford School for 23 years.
 In 2013 she became the school’s fifth head - and the first woman to take that role.
 Mrs Savage has overseen the expansion of the school and she led the establishment of the South York Multi-Academy Trust.

 Sam Bradford CPFA - Chief Finance Officer